 Welcome to Southeastern Massachusetts Pine Barrens Alliance (SEMPBA)!

-The Southeastern Massachusetts Pine Barrens Alliance (SEMPBA) advocates for the protection, preservation and enlargement of the 40 natural communities that comprise our globally-rare ecoregion, the Massachusetts Coastal Pine Barrens.
-An all-volunteer non-profit SEMPBA develops educational materials, produces forums, monitors habitat and species and provides speakers to reach its educational goals, working out of our regional conservation center located within Plymouth’s Center Hill Preserve.
+The Southeastern Massachusetts Pine Barrens Alliance (SEMPBA) advocates for the protection of our globally-rare ecoregion, the Massachusetts Coastal Pine Barrens.
+An all-volunteer non-profit, SEMPBA develops educational materials, produces forums, monitors habitat and species.
+SEMPBA has a successful track record of winning local, state and federal grants, and distributes the vast majority of those funds to experts and established conservation entities who share their priorities and focus with us.

-SEMPBA has a successful track record of winning local, state and federal grants, but distributes the vast majority of those funds to experts and established conservation entities who share their priorities and focus.
-SEMPBA’s Conservation Center, which we share with the Indigenous Resource Collaborative, is open to the public and is often the site of conservation workshops, educational trail walks, and ongoing citizen science projects.
+SEMPBA’s Community Conservation Center, located within Plymouth’s Center Hill Preserve, is open to the public and is often the site of conservation workshops, educational trail walks, and ongoing citizen science projects.

 IMG_3297